Surya-Cherukuri/Jenni_Assessment/README.md

-Real-Time Collaborative Text Editor Documentation Introduction
+# Real-Time Collaborative Text Editor Documentation
+Introduction
 A cutting-edge collaborative text editor built using React, Next.js, TypeScript, TailwindCSS, and the Tiptap library, enhanced with real-time synchronization powered by Y.js and @hocuspocus/provider.
 This project showcases the power of modern web technologies to offer users an immersive collaborative experience.

-Demo
+# Demo
 Experience the editor live: https://jenni-assessment.vercel.app/

+Please use a different browser's for testing, the name is stored in local storage.

-Requirements
+# Requirements
 node (14.x or later)
 npm or yarn
 editor: Visual Studio Code (recommended)